eCommercePlayer

 Description: Structured and Scannable

 Start with a brief summary of the product: what it is, its condition, and the most important details.
-Then break the rest into short sections with clear labels.
-Dimensions, features, condition details, what is included, and what is not included.
+Then break the rest into short sections:

 Use short paragraphs and bullet points.
 Bold the labels.
 A buyer should be able to glance at your description and find the information they need in a few seconds.

 Do not repeat your item specifics word for word in the description.
-The structured data is already visible to buyers on the listing page.
-Use the description to add context and details that do not fit in the item specifics fields: backstory on the item, why you are selling it, compatibility notes, or condition nuances that deserve more explanation.
+Use the description to add context and details that do not fit in the item specifics fields: backstory on the item, compatibility notes, or condition nuances that deserve more explanation.

 Shipping, Returns, and Pricing